5 Investment Strategy Tips for the Soon-To-Be Retired

 Investments

 It’s not uncommon for folks approaching retirement to think that retirement planning is finally behind them.
 They’ve put in the years of saving and investing; now it’s time to Google hotels in Santorini, Greece, right?
-Well it is, and it isn’t!
+Well, it is… and it isn’t!
 There are many decisions about your savings and investments that you need to make to ensure that you can kick back and enjoy retirement.

 Marisa’s Story